Christian1984/pdf-import-tool/README.md

 # A Simple PNG-to-PDF Importer For FSKneeboard

-This is a simple PDF importer tool for [FSKneeboard](https://fskneeboard.com) released under the GNU Affero General Public License license.
+This is a simple PDF importer tool for [FSKneeboard](https://fskneeboard.com) released under the GNU Affero General Public License.

 # Usage